 We loaded up and decided to stop in at the local church.
 St. Magdelena is over a hundred years old in a basement.
 Originally they intended the basement to be the Hall for events and the upstairs portion to be the chapel.
 Lack of finances caused the St. Magdelena parish to celebrate Mass for a century in a cool basement.
 We met the sweetest couple, Bryan and Rene.
 They have three children , grew up in this small town and have served the church in various ministries for twenty five years.
 We chatted about religious education and our kids.
 We enjoyed meeting these selfless servants.

 Our next stop was a late lunch at Pietown Cafe in Pietown, New Mexixo.
 It was a small dining room that greeted locals and visitors passing through on their way to somewhere else.
 Our food was taking long and the heat inside forced Norah and I out to the patio.
 I asked if I could share a table with a sweet older couple from Mississippi traveling from Sedona with their dog.
 They had three grown daughters who were all very adventurous.
 The couple had spent six years sailing the world before children, island hopping.
 We told them our destination and they urged us to take a longer route through Sedona.
-They claimed it was the most beautiful places they had seen.
+They claimed it was one of the most beautiful places they had seen.
+If world travelers give you travel advice…. you listen.

 We booked an Air BnB and arrived in Sedona around 8pm after grabbing groceries.
 Our hosts Luanne and Thomas were very sweet and welcoming.
 Ryan and I did laundry and cooked food in preparation for our three day camping trip at the Grand Canyon.
 After we our the kids to bed and made ourselves at home we saw our board couple jumping on trampolines in front of the television.
 The informed us that they needed to get their steps in.